TPC Scottsdale: Stadium & Champions Course Guide (2026)

 Peak Season (January-March)

-This is when Scottsdale golf is at its most expensive, coinciding with perfect weather and maximum visitor demand.
-Expect Stadium Course rates to range from $250-400+ for prime tee times.
-The Champions Course will be $100-200 less during the same period.
+This is when everyone wants to play.
+Stadium Course rates hit $250-400+ for prime morning tee times.
+Champions runs $100-200 less during the same window.

 Shoulder Season (November-December, April)